usnistgov/astm_grasp_strength_analysis/README.md

 ** Test files have been provided to show how the code will work.

+## Uncertainty

+The software employs deterministic algorithms; as such, it does not introduce independent measurement uncertainty.
+The uncertainty of the outputs is derived entirely from the uncertainty of the input data provided by the user.

 ## NIST Software Disclaimer

 NIST-developed software is provided by NIST as a public service.
 You may use, copy, and distribute copies of the software in any medium, provided that you keep intact this entire notice.
 You may improve, modify, and create derivative works of the software or any portion of the software, and you may copy and distribute such modifications or works.
 Modified works should carry a notice stating that you changed the software and should note the date and nature of any such change.
 Please explicitly acknowledge the National Institute of Standards and Technology as the source of the software.